Keyboard shortcuts

 Create associations:

-csm associate source target --strength 0.8 --database memory.db
+csm associate source target --strength 0.8 --database csm_memory.db

 export